-- An emergency medical kit - A stretcher (collapsible stretcher recommended) - Trapeze frames for five percent (5%) of licensed capacity - Wheelchairs for ten percent (10%) of licensed capacity - Dressing cart or tray with sterile supplies - NOTE: These items shall be assigned to individual patients, kept clean, and maintained or stored at patient's bedside cabinet. - In nursing homes licensed as Skilled Nursing Facilities, the following equipment and supplies shall be provided in addition to the equipment and supplies necessary for facilities licensed as Intermediate Care Facilities: - Additional trapeze frames as needed - Oxygen unit (total of two (2) units required) - Sterile I.V. equipment - Tube feeding tray for each thirty-five (35) skilled care patients or major fraction thereof. - One patient life for each thirty-five (35) skilled care patients or major fraction thereof. - Wheelchairs for fifteen percent (15%) of licensed capacity - Sphygmomanometer (total of two (2) required) - Stethoscope (total of two (2) required)
+- nn.
+A stretcher (collapsible stretcher recommended); - oo.
+Trapeze frames for five percent (5%) of licensed capacity; - pp. Wheelchairs for ten percent (10%) of licensed capacity; and - qq.
+Dressing cart or tray with sterile supplies.

+NOTE: These items shall be assigned to individual patients, kept clean, and maintained or stored at patient's bedside cabinet.

+- In nursing homes licensed as Skilled Nursing Facilities, the following equipment and supplies shall be provided in addition to the equipment and supplies necessary for facilities licensed as Intermediate Care Facilities: - a.
+Additional trapeze frames as needed; - b.
+Oxygen unit (total of two (2) units required); - c.
+Sterile I.V. equipment; - d.
+Tube feeding tray for each thirty-five (35) skilled care patients or major fraction thereof; - e.
+One (1) patient lift for each thirty-five (35) skilled care patients or major fraction thereof; - f.
+Wheelchairs for fifteen percent (15%) of licensed capacity; - g.
+Sphygmomanometer (total of two (2) required); and - h.
+Stethoscope (total of two (2) required).